-Smoothies are an easy way to add more beets to your diet.
-And to make things even easier, look for frozen or vacuum packed beets in your grocery store.
-They’ll save you lots of time since they’re already cleaned and cooked – just throw them into your blender.
+Smoothies are an easy way to add more beets to your diet–and to make things even easier, look for frozen or vacuum packed beets in your grocery store (find organic vacuum packed beets in the refrigerated section at Costco).
+They’ll save you lots of time since they’re already cleaned and cooked… just throw them into the blender.

 Beet & Blueberry Smoothie